swapnali-34/QA-Portfolio/README.md

 An automation testing project using Java, Selenium WebDriver, and TestNG with the Page Object Model, automating login test cases already designed and executed manually elsewhere in this portfolio.

-**Result:** 8 test cases (valid login, invalid password, empty username, empty password) run and pass via `mvn test`, each with a captured execution screenshot as evidence.
+**Result:** 8 test cases (valid login, invalid password, empty username, empty password, both fields empty, password masking, logout, and special characters in username) run and pass via `mvn test`, each with a captured execution screenshot as evidence.

 📁 [View project folder](./08-Automation-Testing/05-OrangeHRM-Automation-Project)